Incoming Student Resources

 Who: Students with Disabilities

-Students with disabilities should speak with Student Disability Services to discuss what accommodations may be available.
-You should be in touch as soon as possible as some accommodations can take a while for SDS to arrange.
+Students with disabilities should speak with Student Disability Services (SDS) to discuss what accommodations may be available.
+It's important for students to begin the accommodations process as early as possible to ensure accommodations are in place for the beginning of Autumn quarter.
 They can be reached at disabilities@uchicago.edu.

 Complete Online Orientation